 Content creation and marketing is something that every entrepreneur should be aware of because it can be monumental in increasing the traffic to a website.
 Content creation, therefore, should be something than an entrepreneur knows inside and out.
-Content creators are the people who know the most about actually putting together content, but it is in the best interest of entrepreneurs to understand some home truths about content creation such as:
+Content creators are the people who know the most about actually putting together content, but it is in the best interest of entrepreneurs to understand some home truths about content creation.

 Content that Evokes Positive Feelings is More Popular